Experimentation •

 Finding the Real Winner in a Paid Media A/B Test

-This project evaluates two campaign variants across the full marketing funnel, not just a single headline KPI.
-The final analysis combines classical hypothesis testing, bootstrap confidence intervals, paired day-level comparisons, Bayesian rate estimation, and diagnostic visual analysis to answer a harder question: does the test really improve business performance, or only early-stage engagement?
+This project evaluates two campaign variants across the full marketing funnel, rather than relying on a single headline KPI.
+It combines statistical testing and complementary analyses to answer a more relevant question: does the experiment truly improve business performance, or only early-stage engagement?

 View Code on GitHub Jump to Results